NateClarkTech/godot_ble_linux/readme.md

 ## Deps:
 Ensure you have both `sdbus` and `scons` installed.
-A better solution will come down the line maybe something like openBLE.
+A better solution will come down the line maybe something like SimpleBLE.
 For now we build for linux and bind to sdbus.
 Scons is for godot extension build system.

 ## Build command: